SRUJA-N/allumini_data_managment_platform/Prompt_Part3_Employee_Module.md

 - [ ] All workflows maintain data integrity

 ## Final Deliverables
-- Efficient employee dashboard with task management
+- Efficient recruiter dashboard with task management
 - Comprehensive job management system
 - Robust event coordination platform
 - Effective complaint resolution system
 - Clean, maintainable code following project conventions
 - Documentation of any new features or changes made

-## BlackboxAI Build Prompt for Employee Module
+## BlackboxAI Build Prompt for Recruiter Module
-You are tasked with building the Employee Module of an Alumni Data Management Platform using React and TypeScript.
+You are tasked with building the Recruiter Module of an Alumni Data Management Platform using React and TypeScript.
 The module should include a dashboard showing tasks like complaints handled, pending approvals, and jobs posted.
 Implement job management with posting and tracking features, event management with approval workflows, and a complaint handling system with triage and resolution tracking.
 Use Tailwind CSS for styling and ensure responsiveness.
 Integrate with shared UI components and context for authentication.
 Include reporting tools and compliance features.
 Follow best practices for operational efficiency and data integrity.